BioinfoHKUSurgery/Bioinfo-Workshop-2024/1-Introduction-to-R.md

 ```

 ### 4.3 Correlation
 We can also test for correlation between quantitative phenotypes using `cor.test`.
-To test if TG and LDL levels are correlated,
+To test if HDL and LDL levels are correlated,
 ```r
 # scatter plot
 plot(pheno$LDL, pheno$HDL)